 You can also find out what public consultations are currently happening across the Council area by visiting our consultations diary

 We have prepared a helpful list of Frequently Asked Questions which we hope will help you understand the process for submitting and being involved in a Participation Request.
+If you have a question that isn’t answered by our FAQs, please contact us and we’ll do our best to help.

 What is a Participation Request?

-Participation requests are a new process to allow community groups to talk to public authorities about local issues and local services.
+Participation requests are a process to allow community groups to talk to public authorities about local issues and local services.

 Where a community believes it could help to make an improvement, it will be able to request that the public body takes part in a process to improve that outcome.